 That's why we have an appeal process to help those students whose financial situation can't be accurately captured by completing a standard Application.
 If you believe your assessment doesn't reflect your true financial need, you may have grounds for an appeal.

 Not every student's Assessment can be appealed.
 Before you start the appeal process, you should be aware of what can be appealed and what cannot.

 The Appeal Board’s function is to look more closely at the exceptional expenses and circumstances of students whose situations can’t be fully explained within the standard application.
 Your situation may be one of our most common kinds of appeal or some other exceptional circumstance, but it's always very important that you explain your situation fully to the Appeal Board, and show proof of any expenses.

 The Student Assistance offers two levels of appeal.

 All appeals are first reviewed by the . . .

 The Lower Appeal Board is an internal Board, which meets weekly.
 You cannot meet with this Board in person, but you may get advice from a Financial Aid Counsellor about submitting your appeal.
-An appeal made to this board usually consists of submitting an appeal application and any supporting documents that show how your student assistance assessment doesn’t reflect your true financial situation.
+You can also review the steps below, and all other information on this page regarding appeals.
+An appeal made to this board consists of submitting a Letter of Appeal and any supporting documents that show how your student assistance assessment doesn’t reflect your true financial situation.